Peale Museum

-Peale's original museum closed in 1829.
-The building later served as Baltimore's City Hall from 1830 to 1875 after which it became the Male and Female Colored School No. 1 from 1878 to 1887.
-The school was one of the first grammar schools and the first high school for African American students in Baltimore.
+Rembrandt Peale's original museum was open from 1814 until 1829.
+The collection was moved to a new building as the Baltimore Museum and Gallery of Fine Arts.
+The original building later served as Baltimore's City Hall from 1830 to 1875 and from 1878 to 1887 as one of the first grammar schools and the first high school for African-American students in Baltimore.